Undergraduate Education

 Research Opportunities

 Students who would like to get involved in research may contact the POLS academic advisor or their assigned faculty advisor for more information.
-In addition, the Office of Undergraduate Research is a resource for students in all majors, at all campuses, and at all stages, from freshman to senior.
-They support students throughout the research cycle, beginning with the exploration of possible topics and mentors and continuing through the dissemination of project outcomes to the campus community and beyond.
+In addition, the Office of Undergraduate Research is a resource for students in all majors, at all campuses, and at all stages, from first-year to senior.
+They support students throughout the research cycle, beginning with the exploration of possible topics and mentors, and continuing through the dissemination of project outcomes to the campus community and beyond.

 Learn more about research opportunities for undergraduate students on our Research page.

-Pre-Law Center
+Pre-Law Office

 UConn's Pre-Law Center is committed to helping students and alumni prepare for law school and legal careers.
 They offer events and workshops to help students get a sense of what it means to be a lawyer.
 They also help students with the law school application process by reviewing personal statements and resumes, providing information about various schools and programs, and assessing competing offers of admissions.